 Good Practice: As stated above, a medicolegal death investigation is not merely a matter of autopsy performance (or external examination) and determination of cause and manner of death.
-A proper medicolegal death investigation includes documentation of the scene and circumstances, 51 because the ability of forensic pathologists to interpret autopsy findings depends on the context of the investigation.
-In a police-led system with an internal medicolegal division, the medicolegal officer is likely to have powers to investigate or have access to evidence from the investigation officer.
-Likewise, forensic pathologists working in coroner's and medical examiner's offices need to have access to evidence of the scene and circumstances and should have the ability to request or direct some of the investigations, as needed, in order to get the information they rely on to interpret the cause and manner of death correctly.
-52 For example, the New Zealand Coroners Act requires the Commissioner of Police to "cause to be made all investigations . . . directed by the responsible coroner."
-53 p.1.
-52 Melinek, J., et.
-Al, National Association of Medical Examiners Position Paper: Medical Examiner, Coroner, and Forensic Pathologist Independence, NAME Position Papers, Volume 3, Issue 1, pp. 94-95.
-53 New Zealand Coroners Act, 2006, Section 17(1).
+A proper medicolegal death investigation includes documentation of the scene and circumstances, because the ability of forensic pathologists to interpret autopsy findings depends on the context of the investigation.
+In a law enforcement-led system with an internal medicolegal division, the medicolegal officer is likely to have powers to investigate or have access to evidence from the investigation officer.
+Likewise, forensic pathologists working in coroner's and medical examiner's offices need to have access to evidence of the scene and circumstances and should have the ability to request or direct some of the investigations, as needed, in order to get the information that they rely on to interpret the cause and manner of death correctly.
+For example, the New Zealand Coroners Act requires the Commissioner of Police to "cause to be made all investigations . . . directed by the responsible coroner."